Perococco/Blender2Godot/README.md

 ## Todo

 - [ ] Persist the folder selection
-- [ ] Add the possibility to change some option of the export
+- [ ] Add the possibility to change some options of the export